metattri/habitat-lab-falcon/README.md

 unzip -d data/datasets/pointnav
 ```

-The file structure should look like that:
+The file structure should look like this:
 ```
 data
 └── datasets